This post may contain affiliate links. Please read our disclosure policy.

 You can substitute the buttermilk by using a mixture of 2% milk with either freshly squeezed lemon juice or distilled white vinegar.
 The mixture won’t get as thick and creamy as buttermilk, but it will perform its role just as well.

-Combine together 1 cup of 2% milk with 1 tablespoon of freshly squeezed lemon juice or distilled white vinegar to get your homemade buttermilk.
+Combine together 1 cup of 2% milk with 1 tbsp of freshly squeezed lemon juice or distilled white vinegar to get your homemade buttermilk.
 Let this mixture sit at room temperature for 5 – 10 minutes.
 You will know it is ready when you notice that it has slightly thickened and you see small curdled pieces mixed in there.
 You can use this in this recipe instead of the buttermilk at a 1:1 ratio.

 How to make small-batch cornbread in a loaf pan